 A bit has changed since 2012.
 Working from home has gotten easier and communication software is getting better.

-Prodoscore reports an increase in productivity by 47% since March of this year (compared to March and April 2019), and have deciphered when people are the most productive.
+Prodoscore reports an increase in productivity by 47% since March of 2020 (compared to March and April 2019), and have deciphered when people are the most productive.

 The report states workers are the most productive on Tuesday, Wednesday, and Thursday; and between 10:30am and 3:00pm.
 The average workday still reflects an 8:30am to 5:30pm schedule, and more workers are using emailing and Customer Relationship Management software to stay in contact with co-workers.